diem/diem/crypto/crypto/README.md

 ---
 # Crypto

 The crypto component hosts all the implementations of cryptographic primitives we use in Libra: hashing, signing, and key derivation/generation.
-The parts of the library usig traits.rs contain the crypto API enforcing type safety, verifiable random functions, EdDSA & MultiEdDSA signatures.
+The parts of the library using traits.rs contains the crypto API enforcing type safety, verifiable random functions, EdDSA & MultiEdDSA signatures.

 ## Overview